Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Click on the Start Menu.

-Type cmd and press Enter Key, DOS Command window will open up with the Command Prompt C:\>.
+Type cmd and press Enter, the DOS Window will open up with the Command Prompt C:\>.
 Type the following command to display a list of Folders/Files from your C: drive, one page at a time.
-You must press a key to advance the list from one page to the other.
+You must press a key to advance the list from one page to another.

-Warning: The list of Folders/Files on your C: drive will run into hundreds of pages.
+Warning: The Folders/Files listing on your C: drive may run into hundreds of pages.
 Press Ctrl+C (break the command) to terminate the list from displaying further.

 C:\> Dir /S/B/P